quantify-os/quantify-scheduler/docs/user_guide.rst

     Physical instruments are QCoDeS drivers that are directly responsible for executing commands on the control hardware.
     On top of the physical instruments is a hardware abstraction layer, that provides a hardware agnostic interface to execute compiled schedules.
     The instruments responsible for experiment control are threated to be as stateless as possible [#]_ .
-    The knowledge about the system that is required to generate the configuration files is described by the QuantumDevice and DeviceElements.
+    The knowledge about the system that is required to generate the configuration files is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
-    Several utility instruments are used to control the
+    Several utility instruments are used to control the flow of the experiments.